Research culture

-Research culture is a concept that encompasses the social behaviour, expectations, attitudes and norms that emerge when people come together to undertake creative and systematic work to increase the stock of knowledge.
+Research culture encompasses the social behaviour, expectations, attitudes and norms that emerge when people come together to undertake creative and systematic work to increase the stock of knowledge.
 It includes the values, assumptions, beliefs, rituals and other forms of behaviour shared by these groups.

 Research culture is part of the wider organisational culture of organisations that undertake research, such as universities, learned societies and research institutes.
 However, research culture also exists within disciplines and intellectual networks that exist across multiple institutions.
 Organisations may contain multiple research cultures, just as there is often no single institutional culture in large organisations.

 An ideal research culture is supportive, collaborative, creative and inclusive.
 However current research cultures are often characterised by metricisation, increased competition, lack of job security and insufficient career flexibility.
 This can result in issues related to leadership and management, as well as problematic power dynamics, such as patronage, bullying and harassment, discrimination and exploitation.

 Definitions

 In 2007, Linda Evans published a definition of research culture that has been widely cited by subsequent work.
 Her explanation of institutional research culture was: "...the values, assumptions, beliefs, rituals and other forms of behaviour whose central focus is the acceptance and recognition of research practice and output as valued, worthwhile and preeminent activity."

 In 2017, the UK Royal Society published a definition of research culture that has also been widely cited.
 "Research culture encompasses the behaviours, values, expectations, attitudes and norms of our research communities.
 It influences researchers’ career paths and determines the way that research is conducted and communicated."

 While the definitions quoted above are widely used, they were both developed in the United Kingdom and relate mainly to the European context.
-In 2022, Bill Buenar Puplampu et. al. reminded us that perceptions should be understood within the historical and post-colonial realities affecting higher education.
+In 2022, Bill Buenar Puplampu et al. reminded us that perceptions should be understood within the historical and post-colonial realities affecting higher education.
 Working with sub-Saharan African universities across six countries, they defined research culture as: "...the mixed range of individual and collective values, behaviors, and institutional practices of a university (or other knowledge-based organization) built up over time within a particular internal and national context which inform the level of research uptake by organization members and have a direct impact on individual and organizational research productivity."